-- 1. If approved, a parking tag will be issued and must be properly displayed from the windshield rearview mirror. - 2.
-Whenever a change in license plate occurs, the student is to immediately notify the Attendance Office so that the records may be changed. - 3.
-Students may elect to paint their parking spots; however, these spots will only be painted in the middle rows during the summer months.
-If a student paints her or his spot, the \$25 fee will contribute to the Senior Class SGA. - 4.
+- 1. If approved, a parking tag will be issued and must be properly displayed.
+A \$10 fee is charged for the decal.
+Students who received free or reduced lunch will not be charged for a parking permit. - 2.
+If a student operates two or more cars alternately, all cars must be registered with a properly displayed, valid parking tag.
+A parking tag for alternate vehicles may be purchased for \$5. - a.
+Whenever a change in license plate occurs, the student is to immediately notify the Main Office so that the records may be changed. - 3.
+Lost, damaged, or defaced tags will not be replaced; a new tag must be purchased for \$5. - 4.
+If a student chooses to buy a parking spot anytime after February 1, 2024, then he or she will be charged \$5 for the remainder of the current school year. - 5.
+Students may elect to paint their parking spots; however, these spots will only be painted during the summer months on assigned days.
+If a student paints her or his spot, the \$25 fee will contribute to the Senior Class SGA. - 6.
 Spots will be numbered and assigned.